probmods/chapters/conditioning.md

 # Example: Inverse intuitive physics

 We previously saw how a generative model of physics---a noisy, intuitive version of Newtonian mechanics---could be used to make judgements about the final state of physical worlds from initial conditions.
-We showed how this forward simulation could be used to models judgements about stability.
+We showed how this forward simulation could be used to model judgements about stability.
 We can also use a physics model to reason backward: from final to initial states.

 Imagine that we drop a block from a random position at the top of a world with two fixed obstacles: